-Model Mama Once More!
-Miranda Kerr and Evan Spiegel Welcome Son Hart
+Miranda Kerr and Evan Spiegel Welcome 'Beautiful' Son Hart: 'Words Cannot Explain How Happy We Are'

 Miranda Kerr‘s baby boy has arrived!

-The Australian model gave birth to her second child and first with husband Evan Spiegel, on Monday evening in Los Angeles, TMZ reports.
-Born at 11:53 p.m., the outlet reports son Hart is named after Evan’s grandfather.
+The Australian model gave birth to her second child and first with husband Evan Spiegel, on Monday, May 7, in Los Angeles, PEOPLE confirms.

+Born at 11:53 p.m., Hart Kerr Spiegel is named after Evan’s grandfather, a source tells PEOPLE.

+“Words cannot explain how happy we are to welcome our beautiful son into our family.
+Miranda is doing well and Flynn is excited to be a big brother.
+Thank you for the kind words and wishes during this very special time,” the new parents told PEOPLE in an exclusive statement.

 Kerr, 35, is also mom to 7-year-old son Flynn with ex-husband Orlando Bloom.